ATL-WDI-Curriculum/css-flexbox/readme.md

 - `align-items`: Align along not-flex-direction (cross axis)
 - `align-content`: Space things along main axis

-## Some reading on Flex Box
+## Some reading on flexbox

 Take 10 minutes to read through these.
-In particular, look at the Problems Solved by Flexbox.
+In particular, look at the Problems Solved by flexbox.

 As you do this, come up with "Explain Like I'm 5" (ELI5) definitions for these CSS properties: